AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-filters.md

    >[!TIP]
    >
-   >We recommend building as much of the filter as possible using the beta builder interface and only using text mode when you must make modifications to the filter that are only supported in text mode.
+   >We recommend building as much of the filter as possible using the standard builder interface and only using text mode when you must make modifications to the filter that are only supported in text mode.

    For more information about creating a filter using the text mode interface, see [Edit a filter using text mode](/help/quicksilver/reports-and-dashboards/reports/text-mode/edit-text-mode-in-filter.md).

-1. Click **Exit text mode** to return to the beta builder interface.
+1. Click **Exit text mode** to return to the standard builder interface.

    >[!WARNING]
    >
-   >Some text mode statements are not supported in the beta builder or the standard interface.
+   >Some text mode statements are not supported in the standard builder or the legacy interface.
 Exiting text mode when you have created these types of statements might generate a warning message.

 1. (Optional) Click **Apply** to apply the filter to the list and see the results.